padogrid/bundle-hazelcast-5-app-ml_lstm-cluster-ml_jet/README.md

 ## Python Installation

-This bundle requires Python 3.10 due to conflicts between Python modules and Hazelcast Jet.
+This bundle requires Python 3.10 due to the conflicts between Python modules and Hazelcast Jet.

 The following is an Anaconda example. *Note that Anaconda is NOT required to run this bundle.*